Miami Medication Error Lawyer

 - Poor communication between medical staff – A lack of communication between doctors, between doctors and nurses, between pharmacists and doctors, and even between hospitals can lead to incomplete medical history/context, increasing the potential for error.

-Pita Weber Del Prado, PA is Committed to Providing the Best Representation to Our Clients
+Pita Weber Del Prado is Committed to Providing the Best Representation to Our Clients